yanchenglee98/tp/docs/UserGuide.md

 ### 4.2 Event related features

-This section will cover features related to events.
+This section will cover various commands to manage events.

 #### 4.2.1 Adding a hall event : `add-event` - Low Jie Feng